-- MUST be a Church Member

-- MUST have references taken up

-- MUST have DBS clearance

-BEFORE they start on the Children's or Youth team.
+- MUST be a Church Member or a member of a FACT church - MUST have references taken up - MUST have DBS clearance BEFORE they start on the Children's or Youth team.

 5 steps to appointing someone to your team

 1. Role Profiles created for all voluntary positions